Abbottabad Cricket Stadium

 The Abbottabad Cricket Stadium is a cricket ground located in Abbottabad, Khyber Pakhtunkhwa, Pakistan.
-It was established in 2003 by the Pakistan Cricket Board, and in 2010, it was declared as a first-class ground.
+It was established in 2003 by the Pakistan Cricket Board, and was declared a first-class cricket venue in 2010.

 It has hosted first-class and List A games for both Khyber Pakhtunkhwa cricket team and Federally Administered Tribal Areas, as well as training camps for the Pakistan national team.
-In September 2019, the Pakistan Cricket Board named it as one of the venues to host matches in the 2019–20 Quaid-e-Azam Trophy.
+In September 2019, the Pakistan Cricket Board named it as one of the venues in the 2019–20 Quaid-e-Azam Trophy.